-Definition Of Rogerian Therapy
+Definition Of Rogerian Or Person-Centered Therapy

-How Does Rogerian Therapy Work?
+How Does Rogerian or Person-Centered Therapy Work?

 Focus On You As A Person

 Defining And Pursuing Your Own Goals

+The first step in this type of therapy is to figure out what it is you want.
+What are your goals for your sessions?
+What do you want out of life?
 With this information in mind, you'll have a better understanding of what your specific goals might be.
 The therapist supports and encourages you as you define your goals in concrete terms.
 Then, they give you room to decide how you want to pursue those goals.

 Learning From Your Own Experiences